-From Mr. H. F. M'Kenna, of the house of Brander, M'Kenna & Wright, of New Orleans.
+From Mr. H. F. M'Kenna, of the house of Brander.
+M'Kenna & Wright, of New Orleans.

-Dr. A. Jones-Dear Sir, in reply to your note, accompanied by a specimen of the cotton, ginned by your Patent Gin, I beg leave to observe, that it exhibits a decided improvement on the usual process of ginning; delivering the staple uninjured and free from hap or trash, clean and of good color; thereby giving the article an additional value.
-These favorable impressions of the advantages of your Patent Gin, have been confirmed by subsequently witnessing it in operation.
-The utility of the double cylinders and saving of labor, will be readily perceived and properly appreciated by the intelligent planter.

-I celing a deep interest in the success of all improvements tending to benefit the important staples of our country, I trust that yours will meet with
+Dr. A. Jones-Dear Sir, in reply to your note, accompanied by a specimen of the cotton, ginned by your Patent Gin, I beg leave to observe, that it exhibits a decided improvement on the usual process of ginning decided in the content of the country of the stable process of ginning decided improvement on the usual process of ginning decided improvement. cess of ginning; delivering the staple uninjured and free from hap or trash, clean and of good co-lor; thereby giving the article an additional value.
+These favorable impressions of the advantages of your Patent Gin, have been confirmed by subscreadily perceived and properly appreciated by the intelligent planter.
+I eeling a deep interest in the success of all improvements tending to benefit the important staples of our country, I trust that yours will meet with the encouragement it justly merits.